SuperheroesValley/SuperHeroesWiki/content/after/findhouse.md

 Many landlords require the first rent in advance and 1-3 months as a deposit.
    - If you start working at the middle of the month it is possible that your first salary will arrive at the end of the next month.
 So you probably need to have to pay 1 more rent without having received any.
    - There can be a problem with the payslips, for example if you are not able to get your taxId in time you will be taxed at maximum rate for the first month.
- - There are specific websites of the city (egs [allaboutberlin](https://allaboutberlin.com/guides/find-a-flat-in-berlin)) that have guides on everything, what are the best areas to live, how to get ta
+ - There are specific websites of the city (e.g., [allaboutberlin](https://allaboutberlin.com/guides/find-a-flat-in-berlin)) that have guides on everything, what are the best areas to live, how to get ta
- - Check the subreddit of the city (ex, [berlin](https://www.reddit.com/r/berlin/), [amsterdam](https://www.reddit.com/r/Amsterdam/wiki/index/)) they have guides on how to find a house and also look at previous questions by users.
+ - Check the sub-reddit of the city (e.g., [Berlin](https://www.reddit.com/r/berlin/), [Amsterdam](https://www.reddit.com/r/Amsterdam/wiki/index/)) they have guides on how to find a house and also look at previous questions by users.
  - Start looking months before, as soon as you sign the contract start looking for an apartment.
  - Spam a lot
  - Hire real estate agent: